tunahansalih/tunahansalih.github.io/resume.md

 `2021`
 __Guide__, inzva - METU ImageLab AI Labs Joint Program
-- Gave a lecture on probability, statistics, and graphical models for the Deep Generatice Models.
-Course was organized in coordination with Gökberk Cinbiş from METU.
+- Gave a lecture on probability, statistics, and graphical models for the Deep Generative Models.
+The course was organized in coordination with Gökberk Cinbiş from METU.

 `2018 - 2021`
-__Head of Autonomos Vision Team__, BURST (Boğaziçi University Autonomos Electrical Vehicle Team)
+__Head of Autonomous Vision Team__, BURST (Boğaziçi University Autonomous Electrical Vehicle Team)
-- Founded a team and laboratory for building an electric autonomous vehicle, creating autonomos driving research and development facilities at Boğaziçi University.
+- Founded a team and laboratory for building an electric autonomous vehicle, creating autonomous driving research and development facilities at Boğaziçi University.
-- Created a simulation environment using Gazebo, ROS, C++ and Python to simulate competition scenes, attaining the highest scores for two consecutive years in National Autonomos Vehicle Competition.
+- Created a simulation environment using Gazebo, ROS, C++, and Python to simulate competition scenes, attaining the highest scores for two consecutive years in National Autonomous Vehicle Competition.

 <!-- ### Footer